mickem/www.nsclient.org/docs/docs/setup/installing.md

 | WEBPlugins        | WEB Server             | NSClient WEB Server.
 Use this to administrate or check NSClient via a browser or REST API |
 | OP5Monitoring     | OP5 Monitoring         | Scripts/config for the op5 monitoring system.                                             |

+The main program is not a selectable feature — besides `nscp.exe` it also installs `check_nrpe.exe` and `check_nsclient.exe`, the [command line client](../check_nsclient/index.md) for the agent's REST API, into the installation folder.

 ### Silent install

 Now we can put all this together using the normal silent installer which is again part of the standard windows install